 What Does it Mean to be Authentic?

-In a culture that often rewards image over honesty, authenticity can feel radical.
+In a culture that often rewards image over honesty, authenticity can feel confrontational.
 At its core, authenticity means something simple: your external expression matches your internal experience.
 You don’t say you’re fine when you’re in pain.
 You don’t express anger when you feel sad.
 You don’t tell your partner nothing is wrong when something is wrong.
+If someone crosses a boundary you can assertively confirm your boundary.

 In the Bay, we pride ourselves on progressive values, self-awareness, and emotional depth.
-But even here—where mindfulness is mainstream and therapy isn’t taboo—being authentic can still be hard.
-We all learn to mask, adapt, or overfunction to meet expectations.
+Even here, where mindfulness is mainstream and therapy isn’t taboo, being authentic is still difficult.
+We learn to mask, adapt, or overfunction to meet expectations.
 Maybe you learned early on that your real feelings were too much.
 Or maybe you survived by blending in, being agreeable, focusing on achievement, staying silent, or maybe staying busy.

 Therapy can help you reconnect to what’s true inside and practice expressing it.
 That might mean telling a partner you feel lonely, not just frustrated.
 It could mean reaching out instead of withdrawing when what you really need is connection.
-Or it might look like saying “I don’t know” instead of pretending you’ve got it all together.
+Or it might look like saying “no” instead of worrying about upsetting someone.

 Authenticity doesn’t mean sharing everything with everyone, it means being honest with yourself and choosing congruence over performance.
 It’s not always comfortable and it is healing.

-In my work with clients across California—especially here in the Bay—I see how powerful it is when people stop filtering themselves and start experiencing authenticity.
+In my work with clients across California, especially here in the Bay, I see how powerful it is when people stop filtering themselves and start sharing their authentic self with others.
 Honesty softens shame.
 It opens doors in relationships.
 And it creates space to be seen, loved, and accepted without the mask.

 If you’ve been feeling disconnected, misaligned, or stuck in patterns that don’t reflect who you really are, this might be the sign to start coming home to yourself.
 Because your life works better when you get to live it as you.